Sajjon/ViewComposer/README.md

 let foobar: [ViewAttribute] = [.text("bar"), .text("foo")]
 ```

 It is possible to have an array of attributes containing duplicate values.
-But using it to instantiate a view, e.g. a `UILabel` will infact ignore the duplicate value.
+But using it to instantiate a view, e.g. a `UILabel` will in fact ignore the duplicate value.

 ```swift
 let foobar: [ViewAttribute] = [.text("foo"), .text("bar")] //contains both, since array may contain duplicates